The positivity technique and low-lying zeros of Dirichlet $L$-functions: Introduction and statement of results

-Without any constraints on the modulus $q$, we give in Remark~\ref{remark proportion general q} a slightly smaller proportion that is $1-O(\beta^{-1})$ as $\beta\to \infty$.
-These results imply that although we are unable to rule out the existence of $\chi\bmod q$ satisfying $|\gamma_\chi|\gg (\log\log q)^{-1}$ (see Theorem~\ref{theorem gamma_chi}), the proportion of such characters is $o(1)$ as $q\to \infty$.
-A similar estimate for the family of quadratic Dirichlet $L$-functions is obtained in Theorem~\ref{theorem: Proportion (quadratic)}.

-For the proof, in contrast to Hughes and Rudnick's approach (of fixing some test function and applying Chebyshev's inequality using the variance of the one-level density), we pursue a more direct cardinality argument based on the Cauchy\textendash Schwarz inequality and allow for flexibility with the choice of the test function (see \S\ref{subsection: proportion 2}).
+In particular, the conditional lower bound we provide grows at a rate of $1-O(\beta^{-2})$, which indeed converges to 1 as $\beta\to \infty$, agreeing with and refining Selberg's unconditional result \cite[Theorem 9]{Sel} mentioned at the end of \S\ref{subsection: family mod q}.
+A similar estimate for the family of quadratic Dirichlet $L$-functions is obtained in Theorem~\ref{theorem proportion quadratic}.
+For the proofs, we pursue a cardinality argument based on the Cauchy\textendash Schwarz inequality instead of using Chebyshev's inequality as in \cite{HuRu}, and also allow for more flexibility with the support of the chosen test function as $\beta$ varies (see \S\ref{subsection: proportion} for details).